 Homes are assets, and like any other asset you want to be sure that you’re investing your money in a stable and safe asset that will deliver value for money.
 It doesn’t matter if you’re someone who owns a house and wants to sell it off or someone looking to buy a house, you’ll want to know if your investment yields the maximum value or not.
 This is where a home inspection comes in.

 A home inspection can be a delicate matter.
 In some cases homeowners are expected to carry out a home inspection when they’re trying to sell a house.
 Or, you might find yourself on the opposite side and are really interested in buying a house.
 Even in this case you’ll want to carry out a thorough home inspection before you can commit on the purchase.

-But, people are often confused about what really constitutes a home inspection.
-What does a home inspection consist of?
+But, people are often confused about what really constitutes a home inspection. home inspection checklist?
 Who carries it out?
 Is it really worth it?
 Questions like these are sure to dominate the thoughts of most people.

 The inspection is supposed to be carried out by a trained home inspector.
 The inspector will uncover any potential issues in the house.
-If you are a homeowner, they will make it easier for you to do the necessary repairs, or if you are interested in buying the house, they will ask the owner to do the repairs for you.
+If you are a homeowner, he will make it easier for you to do the necessary repairs, or if you are interested in buying the house, he will ask the owner to do the repairs for you.

-Here’s everything else you need to know to fulfill your home inspection checklist:
+Here’s everything else you need to know about a home inspection: